sonu-daryani/react-stream-player/README.md

-Here’s your **complete `README.md`** rewritten cleanly with a full props table and proper structure:

----

 # react-stream-player

 Reusable React video player component extracted from the StreamFlix app.
 Supports **MP4**, **HLS (m3u8)**, and **DASH (mpd)** streams with a modern UI and customizable controls.